-24 The precise quantum of the impact of the new requirements of ISA 540 will depend on the circumstances of each body.
-In the absence of elevated risks, the minimum fees below for the first year of implementation of the new requirements are considered appropriate:
+25 The precise quantum of the impact of the new requirements of ISA 540 depends on the circumstances of each body.
+In the absence of elevated risks, the minimum fees below are considered appropriate:

-Minimum additional fees - ISA 540 Overall minimum additional fees required n The additional fees below depend on body type and individual circumstances and the fee variation required may be higher than the suggested minimum Approxim Approximate minimum additional fee by body type: District council County council London borough council Met council Unitary Police (PCC + CC combined) Fire Pension fund Other LG bodies £2,500 £3,800 £4,400 £4,400 £4,400 £2,500 £1,900 £600- £1,900 Too variable to estimate
+Minimum additional fees - ISA 540

+The additional fees below depend on body type and individual circumstances and the fee variation required may be higher than the suggested minimum

+Approximate minimum additional fee by body type:

+· · · · · · · · · · · · · · · · · · · District council County council London borough council Met council Unitary Police (PCC + CC combined) Fire Pension fund Other LG bodies £2,500 £3,800 £4,400 £4,400 £4,400 £2,500 £1,900 £600- £1,900 Too variable to estimate

-- 25 The level of additional fee required is highly dependent on audited body activities and preparedness.
-Factors that may affect the level of additional fee are set out at Appendix 1. - 26 Following the implementation period and once the impact of local circumstances on ongoing additional fees is clear, we will consider whether a national fee variation may be appropriate for this change in requirements.
+- 26 The level of additional fee required is highly dependent on audited body activities and preparedness.
+Factors that may affect the level of additional fee are set out at Appendix 1. - 27 Once the impact of local circumstances on ongoing additional fees is clear, we will consider consolidation of the additional fees into the fee scale.